AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

    ![](assets/sme-moderation-page.png)

 1. To rate content based on percentage of relevancy it has to a board's skill, select the color in the relevancy scale.
-The first color is rated as irrelevant (10% relevancy) and the last color represents very relevant(100% relevancy).&nbsp;
+The first color is rated as irrelevant (10% relevancy) and the last color represents very relevant(100% relevancy).
 1. It is recommended that the SME types a comment based on a particular relevancy score given.
 Users get a better understanding of why their post is rejected on reading the comment.

 # AI-enabled auto curation {#autocuration}